 - Veterans Administration

-The cost of care in a facility depends on many factors including the type of facility (Short-term Skilled Rehab vs Chronic Long-term Care Facility, or Skilled Nursing vs Assisted Living), the health and care needs of the patient, private room vs semi-private, the quality and location of the facility, etc. Cost varies widely: anywhere from $350 to $1,200 per day.
+The cost of care in a facility, as with most medical expenses, depends on many factors including the type of facility (Short-term Skilled Rehab vs Chronic Long-term Care Facility, or Skilled Nursing vs Assisted Living), the health and care needs of the patient, private room vs semi-private, the quality and location of the facility, etc. Cost varies widely: anywhere from $350 to $1,200 per day.

 Because a patient does not receive one-on-one care in a facility, a patient or resident in a facility may also elect to hire, at additional cost, an outside care agency or caregiver to supplement the care provided by the facility.
 In these cases, the agency and caregiver must comply with all rules and regulations of the facility.